-- Depreciation, depletion and amortization were flat from quarter to quarter as tonnage milled increased just 3% in the first quarter of 2018 compared to 2017. - Materials and supplies used in mining and milling rose by ₱24.8 million in 2018 compared to 2017 mainly for parts and fuel of the new fleet of equipment that arrived during the last quarter of 2017 and first quarter of 2018. - Personnel cost was a little higher at ₱137.7 million in 2018 compared to ₱131.8 million in 2017 due to higher salary rates. - Contracted services rose by 12% or ₱7.0 million in the first quarter of 2018 compared to 2017.
-Outsourced preventive maintenance services for equipment increased in the current period with the arrival of new fleet of equipment.
-Furthermore, to supplement the increased throughput production, the Parent Company ramped up operations from most of its working mining areas, including those being operated by contractors, to be able to have ample ore to feed to the mill plant. - Utilities cost, mainly pertaining to power, dropped by 5% to ₱63.9 million on account of lower cost per kilowatt-hour (kwh) at ₱4.83 in the first quarter of 2018 versus ₱5.12 in the same period in 2017.
-Total kilowatt-hour consumption in the first quarter in 2018 and 2017 was virtually the same at 18.8 million and 18.7 million, respectively. - Indigenous People (IP) surface rights royalty & IP royalty and taxes, licenses and permits, as a group, accounted for a 15% or ₱5.3 million increase in the first quarter of 2018 compared to the same period last year.
-IP surface rights royalty and business taxes, which form part of taxes and licenses, increased as these costs are based on the Parent Company's revenue, which has grown 18% and 28% in the first quarter of 2018 and 2017, respectively.
+- Materials and supplies used in mining and milling rose by ₱61.2 million or 15% mainly for parts and fuel of a new fleet of equipment, and increased throughput. - Personnel cost was a little higher at ₱282.5 million in 2018 compared to ₱266.1 million in 2017 due to higher salary rates. - Utilities cost, mainly pertaining to power, dropped by 7% to ₱127.8 million on account of lower cost per kilowatt-hour (kwh) at ₱4.87 in the first half of 2018 versus ₱5.10 in the same period in 2017.
+Total kilowatt-hour consumption in the first half in 2018 and 2017 was the same at 38.2 million in both comparative periods.

+- Contracted services rose by 14% or ₱16.7 million in the first half of 2018 compared to 2017.
+Outsourced preventive maintenance services for equipment increased in the current period with the arrival of new fleet of equipment. - Indigenous People (IP) surface rights royalty & IP royalty and taxes, licenses and permits, as a group, accounted for a 16% or ₱10.9 million increase in the first half of 2018 compared to the same period last year.
+IP surface rights royalty increased as this is based on the Parent Company's net revenue, which has grown 21% and 18% in the first half of 2018 and 2017, respectively.
 IP royalty, on the other hand, also contributed to the overall increase in the group as its computation is gross income-based.